EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 }
 ```

-We now have everything in place, we can then create `PagingData` stream using `RemoteMediator` and submit data into `RecyclerView` through its `Adapter`.
+We now have everything in place, we can then proceed to create a `PagingData` stream using `RemoteMediator` and submit data into `RecyclerView` through its `Adapter`.

 ```code
         val pagingData = Pager(